 Of the two cameras under consideration, the Nikon D7500 features an APS-C sensor and the Nikon Df a full frame sensor.
 The sensor area in the Df is 133 percent bigger.
 As a result of these sensor size differences, the cameras have a format factor of, respectively, 1.5 and 1.0.
 Both cameras have a native aspect ratio (sensor width to sensor height) of 3:2.

-For most cameras, data on sensor performance has been reported by DXO Mark.
-This service assesses and scores the color depth ("DXO Portrait"), dynamic range ("DXO Landscape"), and low-light sensitivity ("DXO Sports") of camera sensors, and also publishes an overall camera score.
-The Overall DXO ratings for the two cameras under consideration are close, suggesting that they provide similar image quality.
+Consistent information on actual sensor performance is available from DXO Mark for many cameras.
+This service is based on lab testing and assigns an overall score to each camera sensor, as well as ratings for dynamic range ("DXO Landscape"), color depth ("DXO Portrait"), and low-light sensitivity ("DXO Sports").
+The Overall DXO ratings for the two cameras under consideration are close, suggesting that they provide similar imaging performance.
 The following table provides an overview of the physical sensor characteristics, as well as the sensor quality measurements for a selection of comparators.

 Many modern cameras are not only capable of taking still images, but can also record movies.
 The D7500 indeed provides movie recording capabilities, while the Df does not.
 The highest resolution format that the D7500 can use is 4K/30p.